Bogotá № VII

 The Five Dysfunctions of a Team

-A fable format that makes it easy to digest.
-Trust, conflict, commitment, accountability, results - the pyramid makes sense.
-I've used this framework to diagnose team issues at Picap.
+A fable that makes the framework easy to digest.
+Trust, conflict, commitment, accountability, results.
 When something feels off, I go back to these five layers.

 Leaders Eat Last

-The biology of leadership - how oxytocin, cortisol, and our tribal instincts shape team dynamics.
-The core message: create safety for your team and they'll do extraordinary things.
-As a leader, you eat last.
-Simple but powerful.
+The biology of leadership.
+Oxytocin, cortisol, tribal instincts.
+Create safety for your team and they'll do extraordinary things.

 The 7 Habits of Highly Effective People

-A classic that lives up to the hype.
+Lives up to the hype.
 "Begin with the end in mind" and "seek first to understand" are principles I come back to constantly.
-Dense with wisdom, worth re-reading every few years.

 The New One Minute Manager

 Quick read, actionable advice.
-One minute goals, one minute praise, one minute redirects.
+One-minute goals, praise, redirects.
 Sometimes the simplest frameworks are the most useful.

 Who Moved My Cheese?